-Seven's in-house automotive machine shop offers services for all makes and models of automobile and motorcycle.
-Steve Maxwell brings with him Monterey Road Machine's 25 years of experience in engine machining processes and assembly.
+Seven's in-house automotive machine shop offers services for all makes and models of classic Mini.
+Steve Maxwell brings with him Monterey Road Machine's 25+ years of experience in engine machining processes and assembly.
 Our automotive machine shop service gives repair shops and hobbyists alike a local facility with the personal touch of an owner/operator.

 Not all rebuilds are alike!
 Follow the steps we take to ensure that you are getting the finest rebuilt Mini engine available anywhere.

 Start with the men who will be doing the work: Steve Maxwell and Mike Kearney have been building championship-winning Mini engines for over 35 years.
 Together, they have won

 four SCCA National Championships with the Fortech Mini.
 Seven has its own fully equipped in-house machine shop with the most modern equipment in the industry, meaning your project will be handled by a Mini expert from start to finish.
 Every engine project from the standard rebuild to the most exotic all-out race specification gets the same attention to detail that has made Fortech Racing Engines champions on the track, and show winners for the street!

 not the way to choose who will be your Mini engine supplier; Seven does not want to be part of the horsepower number game.
 We are SCCA National Champions, so we think we do know something about performance, and the best way for you to optimize your engine within your budget.